plone/training/docs/plone-deployment/edit-project.md

 ### Backend

-On a second terminal, run the following code to start the backend server:
+In a second terminal, run the following code to start the backend server:

 ```shell
 make start-backend